howtographql/howtographql/content/backend/typescript-apollo/1-getting-started.md

 ```
 </Instruction>

 > **Note:** Setting `"strict": true` enables a wide range of type checking behavior that results in more type-safe programs.
 However it can also lead to some type errors that are actually rather benign.
-If you get stuck with a type error that you know isn't a bug, but you are having difficulty satisfying the typescript compiler, you could consider turning this to `false` or using the `// @ts-ignore` comment to turn off that specific error/warning.
+If you get stuck with a type error that you know isn't a bug, but you are having difficulty satisfying the TypeScript compiler, you could consider turning this to `false` or using the `// @ts-ignore` comment to turn off that specific error/warning.

-To learn more about the options used here, you can check out the [tsconfig reference](https://www.typescriptlang.org/tsconfig) in the Typescript documentation.
+To learn more about the options used here, you can check out the [tsconfig reference](https://www.typescriptlang.org/tsconfig) in the TypeScript documentation.

 ### Creating your server layout